UK government promises new gender identity clinics – but they already exist

 “I knew that I was seeking interventions.
-I didn’t know whether that would be surgery, hormones or something else,” the trans-rights activist explains.
+I didn’t know whether that would be surgery, hormones or something else…” explains LJ.

-After speaking to their GP, they were referred to a gender identity clinic in Leeds, one of eight in the UK.
+After speaking to their GP, they were referred to a gender identity clinic in Leeds.
 A few weeks later they received a letter informing them that the waiting list was around four years long.
 They were told they would get an appointment through closer to the time.

 For Sophie Rebecca, a dancer from Leeds, her wait for NHS treatment lasted over a decade.